totallynotdavid/equity-analysis/README.md

 <!-- prettier-ignore -->
 > [!WARNING]
 > This is an internal tool.
-While the repo is public, it’s unlikely to be
+While the repository is public, it depends on
-> useful out of the box.
-It relies on proprietary data and a specific Excel
+> proprietary data and a specific Excel format, so it is unlikely to work out of the
-> structure; without that, the tool won’t work.
+> box.

 This monorepo provides tools for analyzing stock market data from Excel files using machine learning.
 It includes a command-line interface for automation and